tomMisson/eBMS-MIDI/README.md

 The conainers are spun up on the Pi to mimic how it would be when you plug in the gateway.
 We then can access the UI via localhost:80 on the pi or for any external devices, port 80 on the machines IP address.
 When we make a request, the request is first sent from the UI to the API running on the Pi which sends the correctly encoded data to the SDK for the update to occour.

+### Environment variables

+We have use environment variables to make the system easily deployable, please see below a list of the variables and a brief explaination as to what they do:
+- PSWD is the admin password for the gateway
+- USRNAME is the admin username for the gateway
+- PORT=5000 is the port internal to the docker container that the API should run on (this is later forwarded to the host device port 3000)
+- IP=0.0.0.0 is the IP it runs on on the network.
+- GATEWAYIP location of gateway on the local network
+- GATEWAYPORT the port the webserver to run on.

 ### Spinning up the docker containers
 To start the project locally
 ```bash